Stairlifts for narrow stairs, here are your options

-This model would involve a special bespoke-built track being installed which would allow the stairlift to be raised slightly and kept a short distance away from the top and bottom of the staircase, providing the necessary clearance for other members in the house to walk past, yet remaining fully accessible.
+This option requires a special bespoke track being installed which would allow the stairlift to be raised slightly and kept a short distance away from the top and bottom of the staircase, providing the necessary clearance for other members in the house to walk past, yet remaining fully accessible.

 It’s worth pointing out here, of course, that custom-built stairlifts are, by very nature, more expensive than the standard models available.